debezium/debezium.github.io/CONTRIBUTING.md

 The `summary` describes a brief overview of the changes in this specific release.

-The `annoncement_url` is the fully qualified URL to the blog post about the release.
+The `announcement_url` is the relative URL to the blog post about the release.

 ##### Update playbook attributes